-Berger echoed Forest, the following is the full text of his letter including his reccomendations for keeping election integrity:
+Berger echoed Forest; the following is the full text of his letter, including his recommendations for keeping election integrity:

 Minutes clearly show that Board of Elections members authorized settlement terms that included keeping the witness requirement on absentee ballots and prohibiting unmanned ballot drop boxes.

-Board members knew this and spoke against making such a decision during closed session.
+Board members knew this and spoke against making such a decision during the closed session.